phillipspc/Encore/README.md

 (maybe 100 or so).
 Otherwise I will use a database seed to add this information.
 The artist page will display their upcoming events as well as allow a user to "track" an event, which will add that event to the 'your plans' section of site.
+This will also be the phase in which search is implemented.

 [Details][phase-two]